rubyworks/rc/README.md

 ## Installation

 To use RC via tools that support RC directly, there is nothing you need to install.
-Installing the said tool should install `rc` via a dependency and load `rc` when the tool is used.
+Installing the said tool should install `courtier` via a dependency and load `courtier` when the tool is used.

 To use RC with tools that don't provide direct support, first install RC in the usual manner via RubyGems.

-    $ gem install rc
+    $ gem install courtier

 Then add `-rc` to your system's `RUBYOPT` environment variable.